aws-samples/aws-hpc-tutorials/content/01-hpc-overview/03-access-aws.md

 weight: 40
 ---

-{{% notice info %}}
+{{% notice warning %}}
 Accounts are only accessible for the duration of the event.
 To continue using AWS after the event, [create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 {{% /notice %}}

 The AWS SC20 Tutorial team can access your account to troubleshoot you if you encounter any issue when going through the labs.
-Do not hesitate to ask questions if you need any help.
+Do not hesitate to ask questions on [**Gitter**](https://gitter.im/aws-sc20/general) if you need any help.

 ##### Step 1

-We will communicate how you can get your credentials during the tutorial as well as in the intro slides and **on this page during the tutorial**.
+{{% notice tip %}}
+Credentials for you lab can be requested by contacting us at sc20tutorial@amazon.com.
+{{% /notice %}}

 ##### Step 2